zebra314/quartz/content/notes/learning/programming/ROS_bridge.md

 		<script type="text/javascript">
 			var ros = new ROSLIB.Ros({
-				// change to your ip address
+				// change to robot ip address
 				// 9090 is the default port of rosbridge server
 				url: 'ws://192.168.120.148:9090'
 			});